 Answer: Amazon CloudWatch offers useful metrics to track the performance of your application systems.
 Several AWS services provide free metrics for resources like Amazon EC2 instances, Amazon EBS volumes, Amazon RDS DB instances, etc.

 Amazon CloudWatch enables you to implement detailed monitoring for resources like Amazon EC2 instances.
 You can use CloudWatch to publish the metrics for your own application.
 CloudWatch can load all the metrics in your account, which enables search.
 You can see charts with these metrics.
-Furthermore, you and set up alarms using CloudWatch.
+Furthermore, you can set up alarms using CloudWatch.

-Question 27: Which AWS product helps you to stream data in real-time?
+Question 27: Which AWS product helps you to stream data in real time?